Best Angle Grinders of 2026 – Power, Disc Size & Performance Guide

 Best Angle Grinder for Most Users

-For most homeowners and workshop users, a 4.5-inch cordless angle grinder offers the best balance of cutting power, portability, and versatility.
+A 4.5-inch cordless angle grinder offers the best balance of power, portability, and versatility.

 Common Angle Grinder Uses